FakeQwek/FEDAssignment2/README.md

 1. Browse homepage:
     1. Go to the Homepage
     2. Observe twitch statistics and view Top games and channels

 2. Login to TwitchStats:
     1. Click on login button on top right of the navigation bar
     2. Enter user credentials
     3. Login

 3. Sign Up for an account on TwitchStats:
     1. Click on the signup button on top right of the navigation bar
     2. Enter user credentials
     3. Sign up complete

 4. Search for a specific Twitch channel:
     1. Enter into input box on the navigation bar
     2. Type in channel to search for on TwitchStats
     3. Click the search button
     4. Find the channel
+    5. Click on channel to view more detailed information

+5. Browse either the Games/Irl/Music/Esports/Art category of top live channels
+    1. Go to the Homepage
+    2. Click on 1 of 5 of the icons to navigate to the respective channels page
+    3. View top live channel of the respective category

+6. Browse the categories page
+    1. Click on the categories button in the nav bar
+    2. Browse the different game categories on Twitch

+7. Try the Twitch quiz
+    1. Click on the Twitch Quiz button on the nav bar
+    2. Begin the quiz by pressing the start button
+    3. Answer each question in the quiz

 ## Responsiveness:

-All pages responsive
+Newer pages are not responsive yet

 ## Bugs and Issues:

-Channels seem to not link to their buttons correctly
+~~Channels seem to not link to their buttons correctly~~

 ## Credits